About

 Most of my earlier work and CV is kept on my former blog but you can find a selection of more current stories and articles here.
 Upcoming events and workshops can be found here.

-Also this autumn (2023) I have just started a new Substack series of posts called The Red Tent.
+Also last autumn (2023) I started a new Substack series of posts called The Red Tent. where my main current writing can be found.
 Do subscribe and find out all about this metaphysical practice for collapsing times.

 A Short History